 The Korean summer program will provide participants the opportunity to develop their Korean language skills while improving their understanding of traditional and modern Korean culture.
-While instruction will be provided on reading and writing, the focus will be on increasing students’ speaking and listening comprehension abilities.
+Instruction will be provided on all four language skills but will focus on increasing students’ speaking and listening comprehension abilities.
 Activities and homework assignments will be theme-based and will include structured opportunities to practice language skills outside the classroom.
 Korean will be the primary language of instruction and students will be expected to speak only Korean in class and during program-related language events.
 Participants will maintain a portfolio of their language work and progress.

 Program Location: South Korea

 Program Dates: Summer programs last six to eight weeks and typically start in mid-June to early July and end in early to mid-August.